Skip to Content

 • Manufacturer: Merck & Co.
 Inc.

-• FDA approval: Keytruda is approved to treat several cancers, including non-small cell lung cancer (NSCLC), small cell lung cancer (SCLC) and tumor mutational burden-high (TMB-H) cancer.
+• FDA approval: Keytruda is approved to treat inoperable pleural mesothelioma when combined with chemotherapy.
+It can also treat several other cancers, including non-small cell lung cancer (NSCLC), small cell lung cancer (SCLC) and tumor mutational burden-high (TMB-H) cancer.
 Some of the drug’s approvals recommend administration along with other therapies, such as chemotherapy.

 02. Keytruda and Mesothelioma